 11. A runner is automatically out when he or she slides head first while advancing.
 Runners can slide head first only in returning to a base already attained.
 This will be strictly enforced for safety.

-12. Nine players are required to play a game from start to finish to avoid a forfeit.
+12. Nine players are required to play a game from start to finish.
 A total of ten players will be allowed on the field providing both teams can equally field ten players the entire game.
 This should be determined at the Managers meeting before the start of the game.
 Notification should be made to the home plate umpire.

 13. Walks are allowed, including when a run will score as a result.

 14. Obstruction is the act of a fielder who, while not making a play on the ball or in possession of the ball, impedes the progress of any runner.
 A fake tag is considered obstruction.